 When we are willing to do the work, remain flexible as to the means, and have unwavering belief in our ability to get it right—disappointment has no place to root.
 On the other hand, when our heart and mind are attached to a fixed outcome and timetable, disappointment digs deep and sprouts up like a nasty weed.
 Water those weeds with doubt, and soon we’ll have a field of despair where nothing positive can grow.
 Continue reading

 So, there we were, sitting on the tarmac in St. Louis biding our time.
 Actually, the pilot had taxied our plane away from the gate to avoid the mandatory evacuation that is required after an hour or so of just sitting in a non-ventilated cabin, enjoying the slow ripening of 150 humans.
-He would chime in periodically to inform us of the status of the thunderstorms that had temporarily shut down La Guardia airport.
-Apparently lightening is not a good thing.
+He would chime in periodically to inform us of the status of the thunderstorms that had temporarily shut down La Guardia airport—apparently lightening is not a good thing.
+It was time for some ninja magic.
 Continue reading